SPRADA1/MultiNet/README.md

 11. Record main results in a spreadsheet.

 After the correct pre-processing, MultiNet requires from the following parameters to obtain the mentioned results:

+1. The creation of biological results 1=Yes; 0=No

-1. The creation of case: 1=Yes; 0=No
+2. The creation of case: 1=Yes; 0=No

-2. The creation of control: 1=Yes; 0=No
+3. The creation of control: 1=Yes; 0=No

-3. The initial CpG to be selected in the input array
+4. The initial CpG to be selected in the input array

-4. The last CpG to be selected in the input array
+5. The last CpG to be selected in the input array

-5. The window size
+6. The window size

-6. The window's overlap in percentage
+7. The window's overlap in percentage

-7. The number of intervals per window
+8. The number of intervals per window

-8. The interval's overlap in percentage
+9. The interval's overlap in percentage

-9. The number of cluster per interval
+10. The number of cluster per interval

-10. The edge-joining parameter

 11. The edge-joining parameter

+12. The edge-joining parameter

-12. The k-means methodology
+13. The k-means methodology

 Select the parameteres and prepare your folder to obtain results as fast as the speed of light!